It's Lyme Time You Knew!

 Often patients exhibit fatigue (mild to extreme), joint pain (with or without swelling), muscle pain, connective tissue pain, recurring sore throat (sometimes only on one side of the throat), swollen glands (come and go), varying shades of red on ear lobes and pinna, malar rash, cold hands and feet in a warm environment, weakness, lightheadedness, eczema and psoriasis, painful or itching skin, flushing, night or day sweats, inordinate amounts of sweating, anhydrosis (inability to sweat), or dermatitis (acrodermatitis chronica).

 There may be a rash at the site of the bite, but it isn't noticed or it may not appear in all cases (less than 20% of adults and 10% of children have a rash).
-The rash may be basically circular with outward spreading, however, other presentation are seen.
+The rash may be basically circular with outward spreading, however, other presentation are more common.
 The rash may be singular or multiple, at the site of a bug bite, or in another location, warm to touch, or slightly raised with distinct borders.
 In dark-skinned individuals the rash may appear to be a bruise.
 (Rash photos here.)

 Numbness, sleep disturbances, vertigo, hearing loss, feelings of being off-balance, unexplained weight gain or loss, and feeling "infected" are also signs and symptoms associated with Lyme disease.

-Some patients have problems with numbers and sequencing, disorganization of thoughts, rambling on in great detail while talking, frequent errors in word selection or pronunciation, changes in personality, short attention span, Tourette manifestations, OCD (obsessive compulsive disorder), raging emotions, and cranial nerve palsies.
+Some patients have problems with numbers and sequencing, disorganization of thoughts, rambling on in great detail while talking, frequent errors in word selection or pronunciation, abrupt changes in personality, short attention span, Tourette manifestations, OCD (obsessive compulsive disorder), raging emotions, and cranial nerve palsies.

-Some patients explain symptoms as feeling apart from everything, feeling unattached, robot-like, not doing their own thinking, feeling like looking through a veil, feeling withdrawn, or feeling like they are swaying side to side.
+Some patients explain symptoms as "feeling apart from everything", feeling unattached, robot-like, not doing their own thinking, feeling like looking through a veil, feeling withdrawn, or feeling like they are swaying side to side.